Primary Class TeacherStart Date: January 2026Location: Stanmore, HarrowFull/Part-time: Full-TimeSalary: M1 – UPS

 Job Responsibilities

-As a KS1 Class Teacher, you will:
+As a Class Teacher, you will:

-A commitment to delivering outstanding teaching and learning
+A passion for delivering high-quality teaching and learning.

 Enhanced DBS Certificate with the Update Service